 Why do people go berserk in the comments whenever I (or anyone) write about cat food?
 I have no explanation for this.
 People’s opinions are held so strongly that discussing cat and dog food is like discussing religion.
 It’s best not to do it.
 (I once wrote a tongue-in-cheek post asking why people get so fired up about pet food, comparing their zeal to that of people defending their religions, and predictably I was deluged with furious comments from livid people.)

 There is no doubt about it.
-I'm reluctant to write about pet food.
-So when my editors at Catster asked me to write a column about dry food versus wet food I tried to ignore the suggestion at first.
-But the suggestion kept coming up, and in fact it's a very good question.
+I’m reluctant to write about pet food.
+So when my editors at Catster asked me to write a column about dry food or wet food for cats I tried to ignore the suggestion at first.
+But the suggestion kept coming up, and in fact it’s a very good question.
 So, livid commenters be damned.
-I'm writing about cat food, particularly wet food or dry food for cats.
+I’m writing about cat food, particularly wet food or dry food for cats.

 I’ll cut to the chase: Cats are very adaptable creatures, and I have known thousands of cats thriving on canned food.
 I also have known thousands of cats thriving on kibble.
 In fact, most cats can do quite well on either canned or dry food.
 The currently ascendant school of thought holds that canned food is better than dry, but it cannot be said that either type of food is definitively better than the other.